M1ck4/The-Family-GPTs/README.md

 # The Family GPTs

-*Emotional Companions for a World in Need of Care*
+*Ethical Archetypal Companions for a World in Need of Care*

 ---